30 June 2017

 Proactive Disease Control the Focus of Industry Initiative

 MILTON KEYNES, UK, June, 30, 2017 – Engaging farmers in the importance of preventative herd health and proactively avoiding the on-set of disease is the focus of the industry initiative ‘Disease?
-Not On My Farm!’ launched this week by MSD Animal Health (known as Merck Animal Health in the Unites States and Canada).
+Not On My Farm!’ launched this week by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA).

 With increasing pressure from regulation, changing consumer expectations and the ever-present challenges from economically intrusive diseases, it has never been more important for farmers to understand the value of effectively managing disease on-farm.